I had my first treatment today and now I’m feeling sore – What’s wrong and what can I do about it?

 What can I expect on my first visit?

 The session begins by taking a full case history and performing a full examination on you.
-If X-rays are necessary to assist the diagnosis they will be done during the consultation.
+If X-rays are necessary to assist the diagnosis they will be advised during the consultation.
 If the practitioner identifies an underlying condition for which treatment is not appropriate, you will be referred to your GP or another specialist who is better equipped to help.

 As well as using manipulation, your practitioner may use ice or heat treatment, and other techniques.
 Firstly, explaining how they work in depth.